Nuykii/hamillmod/README.md

 ### What's currently implemented?
 What will you do next?

-For now, you have access to raw Beef, Chicken and Mutton in the creative menu.
-My plan for the next commit is to have the cooked versions also available.
-The next big step is making the raw variants dropable by mobs which will include some Mixin coding.
+For now, you have access to raw Beef, Chicken and Mutton in the creative menu as well as the cooked variants.
+Now the only thing left is to implement mixin so you can actually get them.
-Then it will just be making the food cookable and voila!
-You'll have all the food you need.

 Next I will try to backport melon as well, but that's farther into the future.